Commentary Matthew 13

 The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and in his joy he went and sold all he had and bought that field.

-The key point in this verse is that the man sold all he had in order to raise enough money to buy the field containing the treasure.
+The key point of this verse is that the man sold all he had to raise enough money to buy the field containing the treasure.
 In other words, the buried treasure was far more valuable than all his earthly possessions combined.
-This is how valuable your entrance into the kingdom of heaven is.
-It is worth more than every single thing you value on this earth combined.
+This illustrates how priceless your entrance into the kingdom of heaven is.
+It is worth more than everything you value on this earth combined.
 Be willing to give up anything that hinders you from following Jesus with all your heart.

 Verses 45-46